-VYP students begin their season with Reveille!, a day camp for VYO and VYP that takes place at the Elley-Long Music Center in early August.
+VYP students begin their season with a two-day camp that takes place at the Elley-Long Music Center in early August.
 The students use this camp as a kick-off to the season, both musically and socially.
 Rehearsals are intense and focused but all staff work together to come up with fun non-musical activities that everyone participates in.
-VYP students are expected to attend Reveille!, as it serves a vital role in preparing for the fall concert.
-Reveille! attendance is all or nothing and VYO students are expected to attend as it serves a vital role in preparing for the fall concert at the Flynn.
-Missing Reveille! counts as two absences for that concert cycle.
+VYP students are expected to attend camp, as it serves a vital role in preparing for the fall concert.
+Camp attendance of all VYP students is expected as it serves a vital role in preparing for the fall concert.
+Missing both days is counted as one absence for the fall concert cycle; missing one day is counted as a half absence.